 Planning reforms proposed to speed up 5G deploymentSarah Shepherd

-Government has launched a consultation on potentially amending permitted development rights for operators win order to extend mobile coverage and support 5G roll out.
-The joint consultation between DCMS and the Ministry of Housing, Communities and Local Government will run until November 4th.
+Government launched a consultation on potentially amending permitted development rights for operators win order to extend mobile coverage and support 5G roll out.
+The joint consultation between DCMS and the Ministry of Housing, Communities and Local Government closed on November 4th.
+The BSG submitted a response.

 2017 saw Government agree reforms to the Electronic Communications Code with the intention of making it easier and cheaper for communications apparatus to be installed, maintained and upgraded, following commitments from mobile network operators to invest significantly and reach specific coverage targets.
 Further Government reforms to planning regulations have followed, aiming to support expanding mobile connectivity.